 CUSTOM HOME BUILDING

-Since 1980, Sustainable Homes, Inc. has been in the business of building sustainable custom homes throughout Central Texas.
 Owner Darrel McMaster is a Master Builder who has gained extensive knowledge and experience with sustainable building practices throughout nearly 40 years of industry experience.
 As the owner of Sustainable Homes, Inc. he takes great pride and satisfaction in applying those skills to create stunning custom homes outfitted with the latest sustainable processes and technologies—homes that offer unparalleled energy efficiency while boasting minimal environmental impact, both during construction and after occupancy.

 We rely on our expertise with a number of important elements in order to be able to build our net zero and positive energy homes, including:

 In our experience, the vast majority of architects have limited knowledge when it comes to designing buildings or homes capable of taking full advantage of environmentally-dependent systems and equipment.
-The Smart Design process that adhere to in creating our homes ensures that the final result will provide 60 to 70% better energy efficient than a traditionally-built home.
+The Smart Design process that we adhere to in creating our homes ensures that the final result will provide 60 to 70% better energy efficient than a traditionally-built home.

 We consider all components of the site orientation, including covered porches, roof overhangs, windows, spray foam insulation, and even cross ventilation, as having key roles in reducing energy use.